 Fee status assessment

 You are classified as either a "home" or "international" student for the purpose of assessing tuition fees.
 Only certain categories of students will be charged the "home" tuition fee.
-Where it is not clear from your application form whether you have "home" or "international" status, a Fees Assessment Form will be sent to you for completion.
+Where it is not clear from your application form whether you have "home" or "international" status, we will carry out a fees assessment.
 For further information and advice, you can consult the UK Council for International Student Affairs (UKCISA).

 The information provided is for general guidance purposes only.
 The University believes the information provided is accurate at the time of publication.
 The University cannot accept liability for any inaccuracies.